HaoMy-Tran/Site-Analysis/README.md

 *   **Strategic Market Segmentation:** Developed a classification framework that categorized cities into **Underserved**, **Balanced**, and **Saturated** segments.
 This allowed for targeted resource allocation, shifting from a "one-size-fits-all" approach to a precision-based expansion model.
 *   **Data-Driven Growth Insights:** Leveraged **Python (Seaborn/Pandas)** to perform correlation analyses, uncovering the "Network Dominance Effect" in mature markets and identifying the "Success Drivers" in new territories.
 This helped justify a move toward diversified store formats (e.g., Kiosks vs. Flagship stores).
-*   **Integrated Analytics Engine:** Built a comprehensive **Power BI** dashboard that serves as the project's analytical engine, translating complex market metrics (Population Density, F&B Spend, and Market Capture Rates) into actionable visual stories for executive stakeholders.
+*   **Integrated Analytics Engine:** Built a **Power BI** dashboard that serves as the project's analytical engine, translating market metrics (Population Density, F&B Spend, and Market Capture Rates) into  visual stories for executive stakeholders.

 ## 📂 Repository Structure & File Instructions